Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 2. Display the Report's Property Sheet (F4).

-3. Look for the Picture Property and click on the property to select it.
+3. Look for the Picture Property and select the Property.

 • PictureAlignment = 2 (center)